nicumicle/simple-jwt-login/README.md

 ### Install from WordPress.org

+> [!TIP]
+>  For production environments we recommend installing the plugin from Wordpress.org

 In order to install the latest stable version, from your WordPress admin:
 - Go to the ‘Plugins’ menu in WordPress and click ‘Add New’
 - Search for ‘Simple JWT Login’ and select ‘Install Now’
 - Activate the plugin when prompted

+### Setup the Plugin

+1. Go to "General" section
+2. Set a "JWT Decryption key".
+With this key the JWT will be validated.
+3. Choose "JWT Decryption algorithm".
+4. Go to "Login" section
+5. Set "JWT parameter key" with the payload key where user can be identified
+6. Save Changes.

 ## :tada: Features